-Investment firm licensees must take reasonable care to establish and maintain effective systems and controls for compliance with applicable requirements in the Kingdom's legislation and those set by the CBB, and those established under any other statute or regulator to which they are subject.
+HC-2.4.1 Investment firm licensees must take reasonable care to establish and maintain effective systems and controls for compliance with applicable requirements in the Kingdom's legislation and those set by the CBB, and those established under any other statute or regulator to which they are subject.

-- HC-2.4.2 Depending on the nature, scale and complexity of its business, an investment firm licensee should consider having a separate compliance function.
-A compliance function should: - (a) Document its organisation and responsibilities; - (b) Be appropriately staffed with competent individuals; - (c) Have unrestricted access to the licensee's relevant records; and - (d) Have ultimate recourse to the Board.
+HC-2.4.2 Depending on the nature, scale and complexity of its business, an investment firm licensee should consider having a separate compliance function.
+A compliance function should:

+- (a) Document its organisation and responsibilities; - (b) Be appropriately staffed with competent individuals; - (c) Have unrestricted access to the licensee's relevant records; and - (d) Have ultimate recourse to the Board.

-Investment firm licensees must designate an employee, of appropriate standing and resident in Bahrain, as Compliance Officer.
+HC-2.4.3 Investment firm licensees must designate an employee, of appropriate standing and resident in Bahrain, as Compliance Officer.
 The duties of the Compliance Officer include:

 - (a) Having responsibility for oversight of the licensee's compliance with the requirements of the CBB; and - (b) Reporting to the licensee's Board in respect of that responsibility. - HC-2.4.4 The Compliance Officer is a controlled function and the requirements relating to approved persons must be met (see Chapter AU-1.2).
 If the scale and nature of the licensee's operations are limited, then the individual who performs the function of Compliance Officer may also take on other responsibilities, providing this does not create a potential conflict of interest.
-The compliance and internal audit functions are incompatible, however, and may not be combined.
+The compliance function may not be combined with the internal audit function or any operational function as they are incompatible and may create a conflict of interest.